 At Pulse, we always suggest that our clients post regularly to their social media profiles.
 But what does “regularly” mean?
 On Facebook, you should post 3 times per week, at minimum.
-It’s preferable is you post 2 times per day, 7 days per week.
-Keeping up with a schedule like and brainstorming new post ideas can be difficult.
+It’s preferable to post 2 times per day, 7 days per week.
+Keeping up with a schedule like that and brainstorming new post ideas can be difficult.
 That’s why we’ve put together this list of 7 post ideas for Facebook.

 1. Photos – This is kind of a no-brainer, but here are some ideas that are specific to certain businesses: if you run a retail business, try out photos of your loyal customers and use a caption about what their favorite product is; if you provide a service to your clients, use before and after photos; post photos of behind-scenes work or sneak peeks of something new.
 Photos will always get more engagement than text-only posts, so keep that in mind as you create your new editorial calendars.